 All reports (financial and program/statistical) must be submitted electronically to the DJFS, emailed to DJFSGrants@mdcourts.gov by the due dates outlined below.
-Reports must be scanned PDFs of the signed hard copy reports.
+Reports must be in PDF format.
 In Q4 only, both the PDF and completed cumulative Excel progress reporting workbook must be submitted.
 The paper copies of the reports DO NOT need to be submitted.
 When a due date falls on a weekend or holiday, reports are due the next business day.